ucd-os-burgundy-s18/pintos1/DOC_P1.md

 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

-This was added to thread.c as a temporary variable for storing ready_threads recalculations.
-> static int32_t ready_threads;
+This was added to thread.c as a temporary variable for storing ready_threads recalculations: static int32_t ready_threads;

-This was added to thread.c to store the average number of ready threads over the past minute.
-> static fixedreal_t load_avg;
+This was added to thread.c to store the average number of ready threads over the past minute: static fixedreal_t load_avg;

-This was added to the thread struct to store each thread's recent_cpu value:
+This was added to the thread struct to store each thread's recent_cpu value: fixedreal_t recent_cpu;
-> fixedreal_t recent_cpu;

 ---- ALGORITHMS ----